Edwards-R/redlist_docs/irecord_data_analysis/iRecord_analysis/temporal_range_checking.md

 ### *Bombus sylvarum*
 A lot of suspicious records.
 Mike Edwards's comment was that this would be unusual to find on Hawthorne flowers in mid February.

+## Conclusion
+A *lot* more errors than expected, especially on taxa where errors *shouldn't* be found.
+Enough errors and warning signs to make me very cautious over using the data as a whole, given that this is the tip of the 'invisible iceberg' of 'wrong-but-can't-find-it' records.
+The underlying taxon distribution of records is so heavily weighted to very few taxa that attempting to understand rates of error in the less-common taxa very quickly reaches the point there there are not enough records to reach a supportable level of confidence in statistical approaches.

+Once again, it seems that photo-verification produces a very different set of results to expert identification, with 'Considered correct' data being higher quality than 'Correct'.
+The concern with utilising 'Considered correct' data is that records may be 'more' incorrect than those which have been examined by experts.
+Unfortunately there does not yet exist a tested and understood method to do such.